Introducing the Ball-Paylore Miniature House– a half-inch, scale-replica of the historic Ball-Paylore House, located in Tucson, Arizona.

-This commission will be an important step toward filling gaps in the museum’s permanent collection.
-It is an example of mid-century architecture (an area of our collection we would like to expand), done by an established contemporary artist, which highlights a local, historic property AND opens pathways for the museum to develop STEAM programming on the topics of architecture, engineering, and sustainable building.
+Chicago-based miniaturist Michael Yurkovic was commissioned to create this replica for The Mini Time Machine Museum of Miniatures as an important step toward filling gaps in the museum’s permanent collection.
+It is an example of mid-century architecture (an area of our collection we would like to expand), done by an established contemporary artist, which highlights a local, historic property, AND opens pathways for the museum to develop STEAM programming on the topics of architecture, engineering, and sustainable building.

-The miniature is planned to debut with the opening of our fall 2021 featured exhibition; Atomic Miniatures: Michael Yurkovic’s Modern Musings on October 14.
+This miniature debuted on October 14, 2021 with the opening of our Fall 2021 featured exhibition; Atomic Miniatures: Michael Yurkovic’s Modern Musings.

 We Need Your Support

-Funding for this project is still underway.
-We need your help to make this a reality and to support the museum in the development of educational programs and resources that will accompany the artifact.
+Funding for this project is ongoing.
+We need your help to support the development of educational programs and resources that will accompany the miniature as well as the continued care and maintenance of the artifact.